LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 # Contributing to BETTER-LBNL-OS

-We love your input!
 We aim to make contributing to BETTER-LBNL-OS as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code